 Figure [5.5] provides the estimated number of signal events for the φ and η bands near the $\phi\eta$ intersection region.
 If there is no correlation between φ and η events, the total number of signal events in the intersection region should be equal to the sum of an η peak plus a φ peak.
 Taking the numbers from Figure [5.5], the average number of signal events in the φ band is $\overline{\phi{events}} \sim 482$, and the average number of signal events in the η band is $\overline{\eta{events}} \sim 500$.
 Therefore, it is estimated that the number of signal events within the $\phi\eta$ intersection region should be just shy of 1000 events if there is no correlation present.
 After integrating the Gaussian fit for the φ and η mesons in the intersection region, it was found that there were 3194 events corresponding to the φ fit, and 2993 events corresponding to the η fit.
 Both of these fits not only yield roughly the same number of events, but they also produce an event estimate which is a factor of three higher than what would have been there from the φ and η bands alone.
-The large increase in event statistics within the $\phi\eta$ intersection region strongly suggests that some type of correlation is present within this area of $K^+K^ \gamma\gamma$ phase space.
+The large increase in event statistics within the $\phi\eta$ intersection region strongly suggests that some type of correlation is present within this area of $K^+K^- \gamma\gamma$ phase space.
 It should be clearly noted that the nature of this correlation is not identified at this time.
-Moreover, it is unclear if this $\phi\eta$ enhancement corresponds to a $\phi\eta$ bound state, or comes from some other topology such as $\gamma p \to N^\phi$.
+Moreover, it is unclear from this study as to whether or not the bound stats is mesonic or baryonic in nature.
+Additional studies on this area of phase space need to be performed in order to establish that this spike in statistics is not coming from the $\gamma p \to N^ \phi$, $N^ \to p\eta$ topology.

 Figure 5.7: This figure shows the total number of counts in each box.
-To be clear, the numbers in each box do not represent the total number of events, but rather the precise amount of statistics contained within the cut lines.
+To b be clear, the numbers in each are do not represent the total number of events, but rather the precise amount of statistics contained.
 Upon inspection, one can see evidence of $\phi\eta$ correlation, which is explained in the Conclusion section.